grantcolley/blazor-notes/README.md

 ***Interactive routing also prevents prerendering*** because new page content isn't requested from the server with a normal page request.

-The Router component enables routing to Razor components and is located in the app's Routes component, `Components/Routes.razor`.

 When a Razor component `.razor` with an `@page` directive is compiled, the generated component class is provided a `RouteAttribute` specifying the component's route template.
+Routing in Blazor is achieved by providing a route template to each accessible component in the app.

+The `Router` component enables routing to Razor components and is located in the app's Routes component, `Components/Routes.razor`.
+At runtime, the router searches for component classes with a `RouteAttribute` and renders whichever component has a route template that matches the requested URL.

 At runtime, the `RouteView` component:
 - Receives the `RouteData` from the Router along with any route parameters.